 Firms without owned vehicles must request an exemption from the Auto Insurance Requirement.

-Firms with 3 or less employees may request an exemption from the Worker’s Compensation Insurance Requirement.
+Firms with 3 or fewer employees may request an exemption from the Worker’s Compensation Insurance Requirement.

 Worker's Compensation is covered under Florida Statutes, Chapter 400.